Essential Tips for Successful Production Coordination

 Early Setup

-If you can make it the night before to check out a venue that is what I always do.
+It is best if you can make it the night before to check out a venue, that is what I always do.
 Plan to take as many photographs of the venue including parking areas and dressing rooms.
 Draw up a plan to organize and layout all plans.
 If you cannot arrive at the venue the day prior then secure early access to oversee the setup of dressing rooms, catering, sound, lighting, and stage.
 This allows time for troubleshooting any issues that may arise.

 Rehearsals